magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-headless.md

 Double check what you have changed.
 ```
+cd ..
 git status
 ```

-Commit and push your change to git.
+Add all changes, commit, and push your change to git.
 ```
+git add --all
-git commit -a -m "Add 'trips' content type, app, endpoint."
+git commit -m "Add 'trips' content type, app, endpoint."
 git push
 ```

-To see your new `Trips` app, log out and log back in to your hosted Magnolia Author instance, and press the grid icon in the header.
+To see your new `Trips` app, log out (Menu in the upper right-hand corner) and log back in to your hosted Magnolia Author instance.
+(If you get a blank screen when you log out, simply visit https://magnolia-trials.com.)
+Once logged in, press the grid icon in the header.
+Your Trips app is in the app launcher!

 Now, open your Trips app, and go ahead and create a few trips.
 (Have a dream vacation in mind? :)

+> Don't see the Trips app?
+Double check that you have created the files as mentioned above.
+You should have a directory structure like this:
+- light-modules
+  - basic-trips-lm
+    - apps
+      - trips.yaml
+    - contentTypes
+      - trips.yaml
+    - restEndpoints
+      - delivery
+        - trips.yaml
+    - ...

 ## Test REST

 - Open a new browser tab
 - Go to url: [YOUR_AUTHOR_URL]/.rest/delivery/trips
 - You can see the JSON

 Now try:
 - Go to url: [YOUR_AUTHOR_URL]/.rest/delivery/trips/?limit=100&orderBy=mgnl:lastModified%20desc
-- (`limit` parameter.
-Endpoints limit to 10 results by default.)
+  - `limit` parameter.
+Endpoints limit to 10 results by default.
-- (`orderBy` parameter.
-You can order on any property.)
+  - `orderBy` parameter.
+You can order on any property.

-For published content, just use [YOUR_PUBLIC_URL] instead of [YOUR_AUTHOR_URL].
+For published content, just use [YOUR_PUBLIC_URL] instead of [YOUR_AUTHOR_URL] in the above links.

+Did you get an empty result set?
+Then go back to your `Trips` app, select an item, and use the `Publish` action.
+(You may need to scroll down in the Action Bar to find it.)

 > **More to read:**
 > [Delivery Endpoint Explorer](https://hd.magnolia-cms.com/api-explorer/)